Academic Catalog

 Dean: Ramona Benkert

-Learners from diverse backgrounds enter the College to begin or continue their education and thereby add to the richness of this learning environment.
-The faculty supports the right of students to question, challenge and debate within the context of inquiry as an essential ingredient to their development.
-Continuing evaluation on the part of the students and the faculty is essential to advancing nursing knowledge and sustaining the integrity of the program.
+Learners from diverse backgrounds enter the College to begin or continue their education and thereby enrich the learning environment.
+The faculty supports the right of students to engage in inquiry, reflection, and dialogue as essential processes for developing clinical judgment and advancing nursing knowledge.
+Ongoing evaluation by both students and faculty ensures continuous improvement and maintains the integrity of the program.

 Accreditation

-The baccalaureate program is approved by the Michigan State Board of Nursing, and graduates are admitted to the licensing examination for professional nurses in the State of Michigan.
-The baccalaureate, master's and doctorate in nursing practice programs of the College are accredited by the Commission for Collegiate Nursing Education (CCNE).
+The baccalaureate program is approved by the Michigan State Board of Nursing, and graduates are admitted to the NCLEX-RN licensing examination.
+Upon passing the NCLEX-RN, graduates are eligible for licensure in Michigan and can also apply for licensure by endorsement to practice in any other U.S. state or territory.
+The baccalaureate, master's doctoral nursing practice programs of the College are accredited by the Commission for Collegiate Nursing Education (CCNE).